 BCATS has worked with MDOT, FHWA, and other MPOs around the state to establish appropriate state-wide performance targets in the areas of safety, pavement and bridge condition, system performance, freight movement, and public transit state of good repair.
 MPOs either agree to plan and program projects that support MDOT targets or commit to their own targets for their Metropolitan Planning Area (MPA).
-The BCATS Policy Committee has chosen to support MDOT's targets and will include the performance targets in their TIPs as well as LRPs, and explain how their projects and programs support MDOT's targets.
+The BCATS Policy Committee has chosen to support MDOT's targets and included the performance targets in their TIPs as well as LRPs; explaining how their projects and programs support MDOT's targets.
 The performance measures and their targets can be found in the tables below.

 Bay Metro Transportation Authority (BMTA) conducts a condition assessment of capital assets used in the provision of public transportation each fiscal year.
 This condition assessment generates information in a level of detail sufficient to monitor and predict the performance of the assets and to inform the BMTA's investment prioritization.
-BMTA considers a capital asset to be in a state of good repair if it meets the following objective standards; the capital assets is able to perform its designed function; the use of the asset in its current condition does not pose an identified unacceptable safety risk; the life-cycle investment needs of the asset have been met or recovered, including all scheduled maintenance, rehabilitation, and replacements.
+BMTA considers a capital asset to be in a state of good repair if it meets the following objective standards; the capital asset is able to perform its designed function; the use of the asset in its current condition does not pose an identified unacceptable safety risk; the life-cycle investment needs of the asset have been met or recovered, including all scheduled maintenance, rehabilitation, and replacements.
 BMTA has established three asset classes within its capital inventory and set measures of performance for each class.
+The annual State of Good Repair Performance Measures and Targets for fiscal year 2019 can be found in the table below.

 ASSET CLASS w/Subsection TERM Rating (Condition) Quantity Quantity Below TERM Rating of 3/ At or Below ULB Percentage Below TERM Rating of 3/ At or Below ULB Performance Target

 FACILITIES - 2 0 0.0% -

-Main Admin/Maint.
-Bldg.
-4 1 0 0.0% 4
+Main Admin/Maintenance Building 4 1 0 0.0% 4

-CBS 4 1 0 0.0% 4
+Central Bus Station 4 1 0 0.0% 4

-REVENUE VEHICLES - 77 15 19.5% 16.9%
+REVENUE VEHICLES - 68 26 38.2% 16.9%

-Heavy/Medium Duty - 52 12 23.0% 20.0%

-Heavy/Medium Duty (Directly Operated) - 45 12 26.7% 23.3%
+Heavy/Medium Duty - 42 26 61.9% 23.3%

-Light Duty/ Cutaway - 2 0 0.0% 0.0%

-Light Duty/ Cutaway (Directly Operated) - 0 0 0.0% 0.0%
+Light Duty/ Cutaway - 0 0 0.0% 0.0%

-Van - 20 2 10.0% 0.0%

-Van (Directly Operated) - 15 2 13.3% 0.0%
+Van - 16 0 0.0% 0.0%

-NON-REVENUE VEHICLES - 7 4 57.1% 14.3%
+NON-REVENUE VEHICLES - 7 2 28.6% 14.3%

-Staff, Service, and Maintenance Vehicles - 7 4 57.1% 14.3%
+Staff, Service, and Maintenance Vehicles - 7 2 28.6% 14.3%